 See 'cookies' page for more information

-Some of our properties have CCTV in external public areas to deter crime and promote public safety by helping to identify and prosecute criminal offenders.
+Some of our properties have CCTV in public areas to deter crime and anti-social behaviour and to promote public safety by helping to identify and prosecute criminal offenders.
 You can ask for a copy of any CCTV images taken of yourself by making a 'subject access request'.
 See Accessing your Information.

 Sharing your information